Mess for Less

 Play Dough and Beads – Fine Motor Fun

-We love play dough at our house, but we sometimes get bored with using it the same way.
-I like to add different items to our play dough time to keep interest up.
-Today, we added some beads which made the play dough look so pretty and also provided some great fine motor work for my kids.
-Next time you are looking for a quick activity, try play dough and beads or check out some playdough play ideas.
+We love play dough at our house, but we sometimes get bored using it the same way.
+I like adding different items to our play dough time to keep interest.
+Today, we tried Play Dough and Beads which made the play dough look so pretty and also provided some great fine motor work for my kids.
+Next time you are looking for activities for fine motor skills try this!

 Playdough and beads fine motor play - this is such an easy activity to set up.
 It kept my kids busy for 40 minutes!